karthikknidhi/A-music-web-application/README.md

 Mongodb server
 Mongoose ORM

-Start Instructions:
+<strong> Start Instructions: </strong>

-Install all the dependencies using the command npm install
+Install all the dependencies using the command -  npm install

+Now run the command -
 Npm start .
 The app is configured to run at port 3000